If you’ve invested any amount of time into knowledge management within your organization, you know how involved a process it is.

 In the simplest of terms, knowledge management encompasses all processes that deal with:

-- The creation, deployment, and use of organizational, data- and evidence-based knowledge
+- Creation, deployment, and use of organizational information and knowledge

 - Document Management Systems